Half a century of problems: Time to get serious

 RxISK has a number of tools and resources to help inform and support those experiencing withdrawal problems, or for those who are about to start a drug and are concerned that it might be difficult to stop at the end of their treatment.

-In Drugs A-Z, you can input the name of a drug, and see details of side effects that have been reported to the FDA and Health Canada.
-You can filter for various types of side effects including symptoms-on-stopping.
+In Drug Search, you can input the name of a drug and see details of side effects that have been reported to the FDA.

 Anyone experiencing withdrawal problems (or any other side effects) can complete a RxISK Report.
 This asks a set of structured questions and provides you with a score to help work out whether your problems are linked to stopping a medication.
 You will receive a free report that you can take to your doctor or pharmacist.